 Stop 9 – Cargill Slaughterhouse - Eastern Canada’s largest, up to 10,000 cattle per week are processed at this facility, which began in the 1920s when operated by the Reformatory and staffed by prisoners.

 Stop 10 – Reformatory Ponds – were dug in the 20s and 30s by the most miscreant of prisoners who were assigned to a week’s hard labour.
 On reaching a gushing pipe and a stream on the left, turn left to cross the stream on the stepping stones and continue along the blue trail.
-The trail turns away from the Eramosa to run alongside Clythe Creek and then emerges onto a parking lot.
+The trail turns away from the Eramosa to run alongside Clythe Creek and then emerges onto an overgrown parking lot.
 Turn left onto York Road.
 Turn left onto Victoria to return to your vehicle.